15 Types of Tuna: Complete Species Guide 2026

 What's the Difference Between True Tunas and Other Tuna?

-True tunas belong exclusively to the genus Thunnus, comprising eight species including all Bluefin, Yellowfin, Bigeye, and Albacore.
-These fish share advanced features like sophisticated thermoregulation, allowing them to maintain body temperatures significantly above surrounding water.
-True tunas also tend to be larger and undertake longer migrations than other tuna species.
+True tunas belong exclusively to genus Thunnus, comprising eight species including all Bluefin, Yellowfin, Bigeye, Albacore, Blackfin, and Longtail.
+These fish share advanced thermoregulation allowing them to maintain body temperatures above surrounding water, plus longer migrations and generally larger maximum sizes.
+Other tuna species (Skipjack, Little Tunny, Kawakawa, etc.) belong to different genera despite their common names, typically showing smaller sizes and less sophisticated heat conservation systems.

 Which Tuna Has the Highest Mercury Levels?